Logo

 • Active Campaign – email communications.

-• MoEngage – booking-related emails and engagement tracking.
+• MoEngage – booking-related emails.

-• Google Analytics – website and app analytics.
+• Google Analytics – analytics.

-• AWS – secure hosting and storage.
+• AWS – secure hosting.

-• Make – data transfer and automation workflows.
+• Make – automation.

-• GetVero – promotional communications and notifications.
+• GetVero – promotional communications.

 • Postmark – transactional emails.

-• Twilio – SMS communications.
+• Twilio – SMS.

-• ManyChat – WhatsApp messaging.
+• ManyChat – WhatsApp.

-• Veo – recording storage and controlled sharing.
+• Veo – recording storage & sharing.

 4.2 International Transfers

-Where required, international transfers are governed by Standard Contractual Clauses (SCCs) and the UK International Data Transfer Addendum (IDTA), along with encryption and strict access controls.
+Where required, international transfers are governed by Standard Contractual Clauses (SCCs) and the UK International Data Transfer Addendum (IDTA), along with encryption and access controls.

 4.3 Advertising